Cat Whitehill: Broadcasting career

 Whitehill was paired with Beth Mowins as a color commentator on ESPN's tertiary broadcast team for the telecasts of the 2011 FIFA Women's World Cup.
 She has also worked the sidelines for Fox Soccer Channel and for 2012 men's and women's NCAA College Cup matches on ESPNU.

 Whitehill worked as a commentator for ESPN3's coverage of the UEFA Women's Euro 2017.
 She was also the color commentator for the NWSL Game of the week between the Washington Spirit and Boston Breakers on August 12, 2017.

 Coaching career

 In March 2016, Whitehill was named Assistant Coach and Club Ambassador of the Boston Breakers.
 Whitehill worked as a coach for Needham Soccer Club during the 2017 season, before being announced as the head coach of the girls soccer program at Wellesley High School later that year.

-Since 2019, she has served as an assistant for the Emory Eagles.
+Since 2019, she has served as an assistant coach for the Emory Eagles.